Learning What to Recommend: Minimax Optimal Simple Regret in Logistic Bandits

 \subsection{Proof of the regret bound of \MULog (\cref{thm:mulog-regret})}

 In this section, we first state the formal version of \cref{thm:mulog-regret} where all the constants and dependencies are detailed then proofs are provided. \begin{theorem}[Formal statement of \cref{thm:mulog-regret}] Let $\delta\in[0,1)$.
 Under Assumptions \ref{ass:bounded_feature} and \ref{ass:bounded_para}, there exists some universal constant $\mathfrak c>0$ such that the following holds: Let $\delta\in[0,1)$, $T\ge 1$ be arbitrary.
-Then, with probability at least $1-\delta$, it holds that \todoc{With proba $1-2\delta$ is $O(1)$ same as $1-\delta$.} the simple regret of the policy $\hat\pi$ computed by \MULog (\cref{alg:max-uncertainty-logSR-GOAT}) with $\lambda$ chosen to be $\lambda_T$ in \cref{eq:lambda}, after $T$ rounds is upper bounded by
+Then, with probability at least $1-\delta$, it holds that the simple regret of the action $\hat a$ output by \MULog (\cref{alg:max-uncertainty-logSR-GOAT}) with $\lambda$ chosen to be $\lambda_T$ in \cref{eq:lambda}, after $T$ rounds is upper bounded by